langevin-usgs/umn2024/SOFTWARE.md

 jupyter lab
 ```

-7. Test and make sure everything is working properly by copying the MODFLOW 6 Quick Start example from the [flopy website](https://github.com/modflowpy/flopy).
+7. To test and make sure everything is working properly, first click on the Python 3 (ipykernel) option under Notebook.
+This will open a new Untitled notebook in jupyter lab.
+Next, copy the MODFLOW 6 Quick Start example from the [flopy website](https://github.com/modflowpy/flopy).
+After you copy the python code into your notebook, press the play button (or use shift-enter) to run the example.
 If everything is working properly, you should see the following image in your jupyter notebook.

 ![alt](images/quickstart.png)